Travel - New Students

 Evidence of Funding

-It it usually a good idea to carry evidence (for example, a bank statement) detailing the source and amount of your funding.
-Consular and immigration officers exercise considerable discretion in determining whether your financial support is sufficient to cover all academic and living expenses.
+It it usually a good idea to carry evidence (for example, a bank statement or sponsor letter) detailing the source and amount of your funding.
+Consular and immigration officers may want to see proof that your financial support is sufficient to cover all academic and living expenses.

 Travel Within the US